 Clubfoot can sometimes be corrected through stretching and bracing, but surgery may be necessary in severe cases.

-According to the American Academy of Orthopaedic Surgeons, clubfoot occurs in one out of every 1,000 births.
+According to the American Academy of Orthopaedic Surgeons, clubfoot occurs in one out of every 1,000 live births.
 For unknown reasons, clubfoot occurs more often in boys than in girls.
-(AAOS)

 Manipulation by Stretching

-If your baby’s clubfoot doesn’t respond to manual manipulation, or if it is severe, surgery may be necessary to correct it.
-Surgery is used to correct the position of the tendons, ligaments, bones, and joints of the clubfoot to bring it into alignment:
+If your child’s clubfoot doesn’t respond to manual manipulation or if it’s severe, surgery may be necessary to correct it.
+Surgery is done to correct the position of the following parts of their clubfoot and to bring it into alignment:

 Because the cause of clubfoot is unknown, there are no definite ways to prevent it from occurring.
-However, you can minimize the risk that your child will be born with clubfoot by not smoking or drinking during your pregnancy.
+However, you can minimize the risk that your child will be born with a clubfoot by not smoking or drinking during your pregnancy.